 So, have a think: what are you at this moment attached to that you need to let go of?
 Often this is uncomfortable, because what we don’t include in this are the very things we need to let go of most.
-So your list would need to include your strongest attachments.
+So your list for letting go would need to include your strongest attachments.
 And in your struggle over this, you can use mindfulness to witness the part of you that is attached and see what that might be about too.

 This is where peace lies.